 Those with kidney, heart, or liver issues, or people on a sodium-restricted diet, should monitor their sodium intake and limit their use of all salt, including pink Himalayan salt.

 Even people in good health should monitor sodium intake.
 A

 The 2015 to 2020 Dietary Guidelines for Americans

 Salt contains 40 percent sodium.
 When being conscious of sodium intake, it can be helpful to know how much sodium is in certain amounts of salt.

-Certain quantities of salt contain the following amounts of sodium:
+Certain quantities of salt contain the following

 - 1/4 teaspoon salt: 575 mg sodium

 - 1 teaspoon salt: 2,300 mg sodium